-In accordance with federal law, the University prepares the graduation rate of degreeseeking, full-time students in Yale College.
+In accordance with federal law, the University prepares the graduation rate of degree-seeking, full-time students in Yale College.
 Upon request to the Office of Undergraduate Admissions, PO Box 208234, New Haven CT 06520-8234, 203.432.9300, the University will provide such information to any applicant for admission.

-For all other matters related to admission to Yale College, please contact the Office of Undergraduate Admissions, PO Box 208234, New Haven CT 06520-8234; telephone, 203.432.9300; Web site, http://admissions.yale.edu.
+For all other matters related to admission to Yale College, please contact the Office of Undergraduate Admissions, PO Box 208234, New Haven CT 208234; 203.432.9300; http://admissions.yale.edu.

-The work of Yale University is carried on in the following schools:
+The Work of Yale University\ is carried on in the following schools: